 The Rectangular QAM Demodulator Baseband block, to the right of the Phase Noise block, demodulates the signal.

-In addition, the following blocks in the model help you interpret the simulation:
+Additional blocks in the model help you interpret the simulation.

 The Constellation Diagram block, labeled AWGN plus Phase Noise, displays a scatter plot of the signal with added noise.